smaurice101/readthedocs/docs/source/tmlbuilds.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
-    The above process shows Ten (10) DAGs that are used to build advanced, scalable, real-time TML solutions with little to no-code - just configurations to the
+    The above process shows Ten (10) DAGs that are used to build advanced, scalable, real-time TML solutions with **no-code** - just configurations to the
     DAGs.

     1. Build Process starts with setting up system parameters for **Initial TML Solution Setup**.
 Users simply need to provide configuration information in the